hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 ```
 #!/bin/bash
-# This script creates a MultiQC HTML report
+# This sbatch script is for collating alignment metrics from Picard using MultiQC

 # Load modules
 module load gcc/9.2.0